kevjo15/Dojo-FE-AzureTest/README.md

 [Dojo BE - Backend C# ASP.NET Core Web API](https://github.com/InFiNet-Code-AB/Dojo-BE).
 It is built using [React](https://react.dev/) with [TypeScript](https://www.typescriptlang.org/) for a modern, scalable, and maintainable web application.
 The frontend leverages [Tailwind CSS](https://tailwindcss.com/) for styling, ensuring a responsive and visually appealing user interface.
+This project is powered by [Vite](https://vitejs.dev/), enhancing the development experience with fast build times and efficient bundling.

 ## Table of Contents